-This short story features characters from The Black Raiders series and contains spoilers.
+This short story features characters from The Black Raiders series and may contain spoilers.
 The story is set after A Detached Raider and before Deceiving a Raider.

 “Step away from the food.”